 This post may contain affiliate links.
 Please read our disclosure policy.

-• Homemade Sauce: Ditch the canned soup for a simple, homemade sauce that’s incredibly flavorful.
+• Homemade Sauce: No canned soup—just a simple, flavorful homemade sauce.

 Ingredients

-• Chicken: Use one boneless, skinless chicken breast or thigh, or use leftover cooked chicken or turkey.
-If you’ve got extra chicken, consider using it in Chicken Fried Rice, Chicken Tikka Masala, or Chicken Nuggets.
+• Chicken: This recipe uses one boneless, skinless chicken breast or thigh, but it’s also a great way to use leftover cooked chicken or rotisserie chicken.
+If you have extra chicken, use it to make Chicken and Biscuits Casserole, Chicken Fried Rice, Chicken Tikka Masala, or Chicken Nuggets.

-• Butter: Salted butter is used for cooking onions, adding richness to the dish.
+• Butter: Salted butter is used to cook the onions and add richness to the sauce.

-• Onions: 1/4 cup of chopped onions is recommended, but adjust according to your preference for onions.
-Use any leftover onions in Slow Cooker Chickpeas and Sausage or Lasagna Soup.
+• Onions: Use 1/4 cup of chopped onions, or adjust to your taste.
+Leftover onions?
+Use them in Slow Cooker Chickpeas and Sausage or Lasagna Soup.

-• Flour: All-purpose flour (plain flour) is ideal for thickening the sauce.
-For a gluten-free option, switch to gluten-free flour.
+• Flour: All-purpose flour thickens the sauce.
+For a gluten-free option, use gluten-free flour.

-• Seasonings: Italian seasoning, garlic powder, salt, and black pepper enhance the sauce.
-Substitute garlic powder with a fresh garlic clove cooked with the onions.
-Adjust seasoning levels to taste.
+• Seasonings: Italian seasoning, garlic powder, salt, and black pepper add flavor.
+Swap garlic powder for a fresh minced clove and cook it with the onions.
+Adjust seasonings to taste.

-• Milk: Any type of cow’s milk works.
-For a richer sauce, heavy cream can be a luxurious substitute, eliminating the need for flour.
+• Milk: Any type of cow’s milk works, but for a richer sauce, use heavy cream instead and skip the flour.

-• Chicken broth: Low sodium chicken broth is preferable, allowing you to control the salt level.
-Vegetable broth can be used as a substitute.
-Leftover broth can be used in Crack Chicken, Spanish Rice, or Broccoli Casserole.
+• Chicken broth: Low-sodium chicken broth is best for controlling salt.
+Vegetable broth works as a substitute.
+Use leftover broth in Crack Chicken, Spanish Rice, or Broccoli Casserole.

-• Spaghetti: 2 ounces of spaghetti, about the diameter of a quarter, is perfect.
-Feel free to experiment with different pasta types.
-Consider using extra spaghetti to make Buttered Noodles, Pesto Pasta, or Pasta al Limone.
+• Spaghetti: 2 ounces of spaghetti (about the diameter of a quarter) is perfect.
+Extra spaghetti?
+Make Buttered Noodles, Pesto Pasta, or Pasta al Limone.

-• Tomato: Use 1 small chopped fresh tomato, or 1/2 to 3/4 cup of canned diced tomatoes as an alternative.
-Got a few more tomatoes?
-Use them in Caprese Pasta, a Breakfast Sandwich, or Ratatouille.
+• Tomato: Use 1 small chopped tomato or 1/2 to 3/4 cup of canned diced tomatoes.
+Leftover tomatoes?
+Try them in Caprese Pasta, a Breakfast Sandwich, or Ratatouille.

-• Cheese: Cheddar cheese lends creaminess and flavor.
-Freshly shredded cheese is recommended for better melting compared to pre-shredded varieties.
+• Cheese: Cheddar cheese adds creaminess and flavor.
+Freshly shredded cheese melts better than pre-shredded.

 Recipe Variations

-1. Creamy Mushroom Chicken Spaghetti: Add 1/4 cup of sautéed mushrooms to the sauce for a rich and earthy flavor.
-This variation is perfect for mushroom lovers and adds a gourmet touch to the dish.
+• Creamy Mushroom Chicken Spaghetti: Stir in 1/4 cup of sautéed mushrooms for a rich, earthy flavor.
+A great option for mushroom lovers.

 How To Make Chicken Spaghetti

-These step-by-step photos and instructions help you visualize how to make a small batch of Chicken Spaghetti.
+These step-by-step photos and instructions help you visualize how to make chicken spaghetti with white sauce for one person.
 See the recipe box below for ingredient amounts and full recipe instructions.

 two photos showing a raw piece of chicken in a pot of water and the other photo showing the chicken after it has cooked.

-1. Cook the Spaghetti: While the chicken is cooking, boil water in a separate pot.
-Add the spaghetti to the boiling water.
-Cook until al dente, approximately 7-8 minutes.
+1. Cook the Spaghetti: While the chicken is cooking, bring a pot of water to a boil.
+Add the spaghetti and cook until al dente, about 7-8 minutes.
 Drain and set aside.

-2. Sauté Onions: Melt butter in an 8-inch skillet.
-Add onions and sauté until they are softened, which should take about 4 minutes.
+2. Sauté the Onions: Melt butter in an 8-inch skillet over medium heat.
+Add chopped onions and cook until softened, about 4 minutes.

-3. Prepare the Sauce: To the skillet, add 1 tablespoon of flour and cook for 1-2 minutes, stirring frequently.
-Add salt, pepper, and other seasonings.
-Gradually pour in the broth and milk, stirring continuously until smooth.
-Cook until the mixture simmers and thickens, about 5 minutes.
+3. Make the Sauce: Stir in the flour and cook for 1-2 minutes, stirring constantly.
+Add salt, pepper, and seasonings.
+Slowly pour in the broth and milk, stirring until smooth.
+Simmer until the sauce thickens, about 5 minutes.

 a black skillet filled with a white bechamel sauce.

-1. Assemble the Dish: Chop the cooked chicken and transfer it to a bowl.
+1. Assemble the Dish: Chop the cooked chicken and place it in a bowl.
 Add chopped tomatoes and shredded cheddar cheese.

 a white bowl filled with chopped chicken, tomatoes, and shredded cheddar cheese.

-1. Combine with Sauce: Pour the sauce into the bowl with chicken and cheese, then add the cooked spaghetti.
-Stir everything together; the warm sauce will melt the cheese.
+1. Combine Everything: Pour the warm sauce over the chicken and cheese, then add the cooked spaghetti.
+Stir until everything is evenly coated and the cheese has melted.

 two photos showing how to make six pasta for the chicken spaghetti.

-1. Serve: Transfer your Chicken Spaghetti into a serving bowl and enjoy your freshly made, flavorful meal.
+1. Serve: Transfer to a serving bowl and enjoy.

 a blue bowl filled with chicken spaghetti next to a large amount of parsley.